The best laptops: Ultrabooks, budget PCs, 2-in-1s, and more

-Nvidia’s Pascal GPUs haven’t just put the traditional beefy gaming laptops on a par with desktop machines.
-They’ve also made the term “portable gaming laptop” no longer an oxymoron.
-Put a GTX 1060 into a laptop and you have a capable machine that can survive away from a wall socket—and won’t break your back while carrying it, either.
+Nvidia’s Pascal GPUs have accomplished a lot.
+They’ve put the traditional beefy gaming laptops on a par with desktop machines.
+They’ve also upgraded the term “portable gaming laptop” from an oxymoron to a reality.
+Put a GTX 1060 into a laptop, and you have a capable machine that can survive away from a wall socket—and won’t break your back carrying it, either.

 Now, at five pounds, the Alienware 13 (available at Dell.com) is a little heavy for its size—but it’s worth toting around those extra ounces.
 The model we reviewed packed a gorgeous OLED 2560x1440 display, a quad-core i7 processor, and a VR-capable Nvidia GTX 1060 for flawless 1080p gaming.
 (Yes, you can play at 2560x1440, too, if you crank down some of the settings...or buy an Alienware Amplifier and pop in a beefier video card.)

-While performance is a hair under rival machines like the MSI GS63VR, the difference is almost negligble—just one or two frames less per second in our Tomb Raider and Middle-earth: Shadow of Mordor benchmarks.
+While performance is a hair under that of rival machines like the MSI GS63VR, the difference is almost negligble—just one or two frames fewer per second in our Tomb Raider and Middle-earth: Shadow of Mordor benchmarks.
 If you can splurge on this version of the Alienware 13, we say do it.
 From its slick design to its performance, battery life, and OLED display, it’s exceptional in every metric we usually examine.